The Best XLR Cables

 Best XLR cables for studios

 For studio reference quality and longevity, Mogami (especially the Gold series) and Canare are the long-standing professional favourites — excellent shielding and build, often terminated with Neutrik connectors.
 Rode offers well-made XLR cables that pair neatly with its microphones.
 For trusted value, Hosa and Pro Co make dependable cables that cover everyday home-studio needs.
+If you want to dig deeper into who makes what, our roundup of the most reliable microphone cable brands goes further.
 Cables built with Neutrik connectors are a reliable sign of quality regardless of brand.

 How many and what length you need